SampleEnvironment/SECoP/rfcs/RFC-004-systems.rst

 ~~~~~~~~~~~~~~~~~~~

 In the SECNode descriptive data, the optional property ``systems`` is
 introduced.
-It is a JSON object with local system names as keys and the schema
+It is a JSON object with local system names as keys and a
-name of the system and a mapping of module names as the value.
-For a system to
+description, the schema name of the system and a mapping of module names as the
-be valid, all non-optional modules that are included in the system definition
+value.
+For a system to be valid, all non-optional modules that are included in
-have to be present.
+the system definition have to be present.

 Local system names may not clash with module names on the same SEC node.